Holiday rentals in Lymington

 Flowing up from the harbour, posh Lymington, with its twin marinas, is as holiday-ready as just about any place in England.
 Sea-swimming, boating, and ferry rides over the Solent to the Isle of Wight are part of everyday life here.
 A smattering of new-generation coffee shops and bake houses on the attractive sloping Georgian high street cater to all your sourdough and flat white needs, and it would be wrong to not have at least one portion of fish and chips while you’re here.
 In the sea-salty air, pleasures range from crabbing off the cobbled quayside to following footpaths to other glorious seaside spots.
 Then there’s the gorgeous New Forest National Park, a wonderland of nature and preening villages, which stretches from the coast to the north and west.

-Top things to do in Lymington
+What are the top things to do in Lymington?

 Sea Wall walks